ianboucher/advanced-software-design/week1/hoare-logic.md

 **In what sense does the code above contain a conditional?

-- If a > 0, the code will behave differently than if a <= 0, thus necessitating different postconditions predicated on the different values of a
+- If a > 0, the code will behave differently than if a <= 0, thus necessitating different postconditions predicated on the evaluation of a > 0.

 ### Exercise 5

-**How might the statements from the code in Exercise 4 be reordered to use the _consequence_ rule to "forget" information and thereby make the code simpler?**
+**How might the code in Exercise 4 be simplified by "forgetting" information through the reordering of statements and the use of the _consequence_ rule?**

 (NEED TO DOUBLE CHECK THAT I HAVE USED THE CONSEQUENCE RULE.
 COULD a BE FORGOTTEN?
 COULD EXPRESSIONS FOR d AND m BE SIMPLIFIED?)